Ugenteraan/Masked-AutoEncoder-PyTorch/README.md

 |:--:|:--:|
 | Reconstruction at epoch 2 | Reconstruction at epoch 1100 |

 It is evident that the MAE was learning as intended.
-However, I could not get a really nice reconstruction as reported in the paper probably due to the size of my dataset and the relatively small architecture of MAE.
+However, I could not achieve a near-perfect reconstruction as reported in the paper.
+This is probably due to the size of my dataset and the relatively small architecture of MAE used.

 ### Downstream Training

 Using the weights of the encoder from the MAE above, classifier layers were added and fine-tuned.
 The fine-tuning is done by freezing the weights of the encoder fully.
-The result on the 10k dataset as mentioned is as below.
+The results on the 10k downstream training dataset and the 5k testing dataset as mentioned previously are as below.

 | ![Train Accuracy with MAE](readme_images/train_accuracy_mae_downstream.png) | ![Test Accuracy with MAE](readme_images/test_accuracy_mae_downstream.png) |
 |:--:|:--:|
 | Train Accuracy with MAE | Test Accuracy with MAE |

 Both the training and testing above were done on their respective dataset as previously described.
-In just 20 epochs, the training accuracy reached about 41% on the 77 classes while the test accuracy reached about 35%.
+In just 20 epochs, the training accuracy reached about 41% for the 77 classes while the test accuracy reached about 35%.

 ### Downstream Comparison

-As a sanity check, I ran another similar expriment of the downstream task but this time, without loading the weights from the trained MAE encoder.
+As a sanity check, I ran another identical expriment of the downstream task except that this time, the pretrained weights of MAE's encoder were not loaded.

 | ![Train Accuracy with MAE](readme_images/train_accuracy_without_mae_downstream.png) | ![Test Accuracy with MAE](readme_images/test_accuracy_without_mae_downstream.png) |
 |:--:|:--:|
 | Train Accuracy without MAE | Test Accuracy without MAE |

-Both the accuracies barely reached 3% over the 20 epochs.
-It's clear that the weight from the encoder makes a very huge difference.
-This shows that the concept of MAE works.
+The accuracies barely reached 3% over the 20 epochs.
+It's clear that the weights from the pretrained MAE encoder makes a large difference.
+This goes to show that the concept of MAE works.

 ## Pretraining the MAE